Financial Summary |

 no factor of safety for accommodating more severe impacts.
 The increase in

-demand on barrier systems and, in some instances will necessitate their
+vehicles will place more structural demand on barrier systems and, in some

-redesign.
-Recent crash testing has confirmed this when a Rivian R1T EV pickup
+instances will necessitate their redesign.
+Recent crash testing has confirmed

-truck penetrated a Midwest Guardrail System (MGS) under MASH Test 3-11 impact
+this when a Rivian R1T pickup truck penetrated a Midwest Guardrail System (MGS)

-conditions, thus failing the MASH structural adequacy criterion.
-Research is
+under MASH Test 3-11 impact conditions, thus failing the MASH structural

-needed to address these issues to prevent us from getting too far behind the design
+adequacy criterion.
+Research is needed to address these issues to prevent us

-curve and experiencing a potentially significant increase in roadway departure
+significant increase in roadway departure crash fatalities.

-The ever-growing market share of electric
+The ever-growing market share of emerging

 vehicles will also affect other aspects of our transportation system beyond